Neighbourhood Guide: Where To Eat, Drink And Shop In Tai Hang

 See also: The Tatler Guide To Art Galleries In Wong Chuk Hang

 The smell of roasted Italian coffee beans is intoxicating as soon as you enter this narrow, brightly lit cafe.
-The menu is simple and straightforward, including all of the classics as well as flavoured variations like banana, creme brulee and cucumber.
+The menu is simple and straightforward, with all of the coffee staples as well as flavoured variations including banana, crème brûlée and cucumber.

 Unar Coffee Co., 15 Sun Chun St, Tai Hang, Hong Kong, +852 2838 5231

-Be a tourist in your own city and make exploring Tai Hang a weekend-long affair by booking a night or two's stay at Little Tai Hang, a chic boutique hotel that boasts a refreshing take on design with decor that's tastefully modern and modest.
+Be a tourist in your own city and make exploring Tai Hang a weekend-long affair by booking a night or two at Little Tai Hang.

 Don't forget to pack your walking shoes.